sunmeplz/artipie-http/README.md

 ```
 This slice reads user identity by authentication decoder (`Identities` implementation),
 if the identity was not found, then 401 error will be returned.
 Then the identity will be passed
-to authorizaton check (`Permissions` class) with specified permission (`upload` in the example).
+to authorization check (`Permissions` class) with specified permission (`upload` in the example).
 If user is not authorized to perform this action 403 error will be returned.
-If all check passed
+If all checks passed
 successfully, then request will be redirected to underlying `Slice` implementation (`SliceUpload`
 in the example).
 ...TBD